bodemuse/robinhood/README.md

         Broad Market         x             x
         Narrow Market

 Robinhood offers no commmission, no fees trading hence are low cost service providers.
 It serves a broad consumer market and differentiates itself from competitors by its the ease of use, simplicity of its trading platform and levarge on technology.

-## **Resources Capabilities and Competencies**

-### **Core technologies**
+## **Core Technologies**
 **Application and data:** Python, React, NGINX, Amazon, Django

 **Utilities:**